Creating and using the Enterprise Architecture framework will greatly assist your organization in achieving its strategic goals.

 3. National Enterprise Architecture (NORA).

-The development of the e-government program “Yesser” for the National Methodology for Enterprise Architecture (NORA) is part of the program’s efforts in line with the goals of Vision 2030 for the government sector.
+The development of the e-government program “Yesser” for the National Methodology for EA (NORA) is part of the program’s efforts in line with the goals of Vision 2030 for the government sector.

 - Determine the scope and requirements of the Enterprise structure in government agencies.